Rama Lakshamana Temple, Baradia: History

 These temples were built in late 12th century during the reign of Bhima II of Chaulukya dynasty in Gujarat.
 These are the earliest extant Vaishnava temples in Gujarat.
 These temples are declared the Monuments of National Importance (N-GJ-125) and maintained by the Archaeological Survey of India.

 Architecture

-These are Maru-Gurjara or Solanki Architecture temples standing on high moulded plinths (jagati).
+These are Maru-Gurjara or Solanki architecture temples standing on high moulded plinths (jagati).
 They are unicellular temples with four compartments; a cella, an antarala (between cella and hall), a sabhamandapa (hall) and a porch.
-There is no images of either Rama, Lakshmana, Samba or Lakshmana Kumara in the cella of these temples now.
-They are contemporary of Navlakha Temple, Ghumli and has several similarities such as plinth and sculptures.
-Even sculptures of Brahma, Vishnu and Shiva are on the kumbha of bhadras is placed in similar fashion.
-In plan, they are similar to temple at Sunak except two free standing pillars of the porch.
+There are no images of either Rama, Lakshmana, Samba or Lakshmana Kumara in the cella of these temples now.
+They are contemporary of Navlakha Temple, Ghumli, and have several similarities such as plinth and sculptures.
+Even sculptures of Brahma, Vishnu and Shiva are on the kumbha of bhadras, placed in similar fashion.
+In plan, they are similar to the Hindu temple at Sunak, Gujarat, except two free standing pillars of the porch.

 The western temple facing east is very old and has well carved sculptures.

 Other nearby temples of importance include the Sun temple, Chandrabhaga temple and a Bethak of Mahaprabhu.